 With the help of the children, we built a wood-fired oven on site for outdoor cookery sessions.
-The garden will also be the location for the Rhyl Kitchen Classroom, which is currently under construction.
-We keep bees at the local city farm.
+The garden is also the location of our amazing new Rhyl Kitchen Classroom, our community teaching kitchen.

-In their regular sessions in the Outdoor Classroom, pupils follow a curriculum which was first developed here at Rhyl then rolled out nationwide by the Jamie Oliver Food Foundation.
-Topics include seed saving, planning your plot, planting bulbs and harvesting skills.
-We also run Forest School sessions each week for a select cohort of children.
+In their regular sessions in the Outdoor Classroom, pupils follow a unique plot-to-plate curriculum which was first developed here at Rhyl then rolled out nationwide by the Jamie Oliver Food Foundation.

 Rhyl has won a gold medal in both the good growing and curriculum awards in Camden In Bloom.
 We are an RHS Level 5 School and twice winners of the Greenest School in Camden Award.